← Back to Blog·Mar 16, 2026·11 min read

 Copper Analytics: GDPR-Compliant Analytics by Design

-• No cookies — nothing is ever stored on the visitor's device.
+Nothing is ever stored on the visitor's device.
+No first-party or third-party cookies of any kind.

-• No consent banner needed — because there is no personal data processing, there is nothing to consent to.
+Because there is no personal data processing, there is nothing to consent to under GDPR or ePrivacy.

-• EU-hosted infrastructure — your analytics data never leaves the European Union.
+Your analytics data never leaves the European Union.
+No US data transfer concerns.

 You get the analytics you actually need — pageviews, traffic sources, top pages, countries, devices, referrers, and conversions — without any of the GDPR complexity.
 Set it up in two minutes with a single script tag and your analytics are compliant from day one.